walshyc/the-top-shelf/readme.md

 I had to create a Procfile and a requirements.txt file in the root of my project to deploy it successfully to Heroku.
 The Procfile tells Heroku what commands it needs to run.
 The reuqimrenets.txt file tells Heroku what Python librarires it needs to install for the project to run correctly.

+Heroku also required some Envirnomental Variables to be added for the IP, PORT and the MONGO_URI which is the link to the MongoDB database.

 I created 4 test users to help with testing the website functionality and populating the database with the usernames - david, susan, claire and tom.
 The password for each acount is password.
-Each user has a number of cocktails assoThe username david has the most cocktails added to the database.
+Each user has a number of cocktails added by them.
+The username david has the most cocktails added to the database.

+## Credits

+I took all cocktail recipes and images from the [BBC Good Food](https://www.bbcgoodfood.com/) website.
+I used a number of lectures from the Code Institute course to help me with the project as well as Stack Overflow and videos from YouTube on Flask Web Development.